-Baseball was not a mere spectator sport for Kernan.
-He helped finance his art education for a period of time as a professional baseball player.
+(Interestingly, baseball was not just a mere spectator sport for Kernan.
+He helped finance his art education for a period of time as a professional baseball player.)

 In this cover it is 1922, and one supposes there must be a downside to women getting the vote.